Formulas & Computed Values

 - Automatic Totals: Instantly sum up costs, quantities, or scores.

-- Text Combinations: Merge fields like "First Name" and "Last Name" into a single "Full Name" field.
+- Text Combinations: Merge fields like first and last name into a single "Full Name" field.

 - Conditional Logic: Use

-IF/ELSEstatements to categorize data (e.g., labeling a lead as "Cold," "Warm," or "Hot" based on a score). - Data Extraction: Pull specific information like day-of-the-week from a timestamp (Coming Soon).
+IF/IFS/SWITCHto categorize data (e.g., labeling a lead as "Cold," "Warm," or "Hot" based on a score). - Date Calculations: Compute differences between dates, format timestamps, or convert timezones (note:

 Getting Started: Supported Operations